 These Turkey Meatballs make for a great meal-prep option for quick and healthy lunch recipes.
 The meatballs combine turkey with zucchini for tender, juicy results.
 Store in the fridge for 5 days or the freezer for months then serve up with spaghetti, mashed potato, salads, etc.

-I love a good one-pan meal, like this One-Pan Chicken and Veggies!
+I love a good one-pan meal, like this Sheet Pan Chicken and Veggies!
 This pan combines tons of fresh veggies like sprouts, mushrooms, sweet potato, red onion, etc., with sliced chicken breast.
 Chop, season, and bake to perfection in a simple, hands-off homemade make ahead lunch!

 We can make these Mexican Meatballs with chicken or turkey and a special selection of spices for tender bites of Mexican flavor.
 Serve with grains, salads, pico de gallo, and/or easy guacamole for a healthy homemade lunch.
 Best of all, you can prep these meatballs in advance for days of delicious healthy lunch recipes!